heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 Knowledge Base Construction
 ---
 1. CurEx – A System for Extracting, Curating, and Exploring Domain-Specific Knowledge Graphs from Text [CurEx, CIKM 2018]
+2. Mining Structures of Factual Knowledge from Text: An Effort-Light Approach [PhD Thesis of Prof Xiang Ren]

 Entity Extraction and Entity Typing